How to use side lighting in photography – direction of light

 In our second tutorial on the direction of light we’re looking at how to use side lighting in photography for dramatic effect with basic lighting techniques for portrait photography.
-Specifically, different types of lighting for side light, position of the light source and how to control lighting conditions for the different effects of side light.
+Specifically:

 What is side lighting in photography?